Despite their name, Chinese dwarf hamsters, or Chinese hamsters, are not members of the dwarf hamster genus or Phodopus family.

-When it comes to equipping their cage, buying a best hamster wheel is a must for Chinese hamsters.
-Hamster wheels are a great way for them to exercise and tire-out their seemingly unlimited energy!
-For Chinese hamsters, there should be the 6” or 12” hamster wheels to choose from for around $17.99 to $44.99.
+When it comes to equipping their cage, buying the best hamster wheel is a must for Chinese hamsters.
+Hamster wheels are a great way for them to exercise and tire out their seemingly unlimited energy!
+For Chinese hamsters, there should be 6” or 12” hamster wheels to choose from for around $17.99 to $44.99.

 For the nesting material, wood shavings like aspen or timothy hay are the way to go for Chinese hamsters.
 Owners should avoid getting cedar or pine woods as these materials can cause respiratory problems.

 Having pets, no matter how small or big, should be brought to the vet to give them the perfect care that they deserve.